avengerpenguin/traditionalmead.uk/content/New Quay Honey Farm/new-quay-honey-farm-afon-mel-raspberry-mead.md

 expected blend of raspberry and sweetness.
 Some of the complexity might come from the honey base, which is certainly evident in the finish.

+## Mixing

+Given the jammy intensity of this mead, it dilutes nicely with an extra-dry prosecco for a chilled, refreshing summer drink.

 ## Where to Buy

 * [New Quay Honey Farm](http://www.thehoneyfarm.co.uk/catalog_view.php?id=21)